 A paediatric emergency trainee who couldn’t suture.
 Not a good look.

 The psychology literature describes Fear of Negative Evaluation (Watson and Friend, 1969), which may be a common problem for junior doctors and enhances performance anxiety.
-This is where people worry about how others perceive or judge them.
-They imagine that they are being perceived negatively, and their behaviour changes due to this.
+People worry about how others perceive or judge them.
+They imagine that they are being perceived negatively, and their behaviour changes as a result.

 This also relates to personality traits that exacerbate anxiety.
-Perfectionism is common amongst healthcare professionals and is where people have unrealistically high expectations of themselves.
-Perfectionists tend to focus on minor flaws and blow them out of proportion, rather than being able to step back and look at their overall performance and skills.
-Additionally, there is the trait of having the need to have excessive personal control.
-This means that when the circumstances are unpredictable or uncomfortable, the person feels like they will not succeed.
+Perfectionism is common among healthcare professionals, and it is when people have unrealistically high expectations of themselves.
+Perfectionists tend to focus on minor flaws and blow them out of proportion rather than being able to step back and look at their overall performance and skills.
+Additionally, there is the trait of needing excessive personal control.
+This means that when the circumstances are unpredictable or uncomfortable, the person feels they will not succeed.

-Most of the literature on performance anxiety is around music and sport (Thomas and Nettelbeck, 2014).
+Most of the literature on performance anxiety is around music and sports (Thomas and Nettelbeck, 2014).
 It is noted that performing alone is more anxiety-inducing than performing in a duet or trio or as part of a team.
 Performing privately is less stressful than performing publicly.
 However, it is not the case that the larger the audience, the more likely you are to develop performance anxiety.
-Proximity of the audience seems to be a factor – in particular being able to see the expressions on the audience members’ faces can play a huge role.
-In suturing, we usually have a small audience but they are very close by and we can hear and see their expressions and distress very clearly.
+Proximity of the audience seems to be a factor – in particular, seeing the expressions on the audience members’ faces can play a huge role.
+We usually have a small audience when suturing, but they are very close by, and we can hear and see their expressions and distress.

 My situation was specific to the performance of a particular manual task.
 So, to tackle this, the approach needed to be a mixture of practical solutions to minimise shaking and to deal with the anxiety causing the shaking.